In Fragments of Color and Light

 Repurposed industrial-strength fishing line, neon, hand-dyed cotton, repurposed wool and silk, nylon, steel

-Engaging in a dialogue between history, mysticism, and environmental concerns and through the interplay of a neon wall piece and a woven net, this visual narrative delves into the complexities of cultural identity and the impact of climate change.
-A cascading net is composed of several weavings and connected through intricate knotting, wrapping, and coiling techniques, it incorporates an array of fibers: hand-dyed cotton yarn, acrylic, rayon, and silk.
-My intentional process allows for the emergence of unintended effects, such as thread breakage and tension-induced collapses.
-These "accidents" are then repaired and mended, transforming them into integral parts of the narrative.
-This process serves as a powerful metaphor for resilience and adaptability: a way of being in the world.
+This work engages in a dialogue between history, mysticism, and environmental concerns, using the interplay of a neon wall piece and a cascading woven net to explore the complexities of cultural identity and the impact of climate change.
+The cascading net, composed of multiple weavings connected through intricate knotting, wrapping, and coiling techniques, incorporates a rich array of fibers: hand-dyed cotton yarn, acrylic, rayon, and silk.
+My intentional process embraces the emergence of unintended effects—thread breakage, tension-induced collapses—which are repaired and mended, transforming these “flaws” into integral narrative elements.
+This process becomes a metaphor for resilience and adaptability: a way of being in the world.

 Previous